c0ff33-b34n/sports-store/README.md

 # Sports Store
 A simple but realistic e-commerce site created with **Angular** and **Bootstrap**

-Created by Adam Freeman, featured in the book Pro Angular 9 published by Apress.

-I have implemented the code while following the book.
+I have implemented the code while following the book Pro Angular 9 by Adam Freeman.
 Updating code where necessary to fix issues, make small improvements and adhere more closely with TypeScript standards.

 ## Development server